 As a network grows with an organisation, it becomes a tempting target to adversaries.
 For many organisations, limited visibility also means they are increasingly vulnerable to costly attacks such as ransomware, data theft and espionage.
-Failing to see what’s really going on in your environment and not staying abreast of the evolving cyber security threats is a risk to your bottom line, reputation & in some cases, continued operation
+Failing to see what’s really going on in your environment and not staying abreast of the evolving cyber security threats is a risk to your bottom line, reputation and, in some cases, continued operation

 The expense and complexity in defending an environment can be challenging.
-Many organisations don’t know where to start, they often prioritise the wrong areas and, in some cases, there’s avoidance altogether. the cost of not doing enough can be huge – both financially and reputationally.
+Many organisations don’t know where to start, they often prioritise the wrong areas and, in some cases, there’s avoidance altogether.
+The cost of not doing enough can be huge – both financially and reputationally.

 Even once the risks have been identified, or a strategy forward is developed, paying for expensive tools and having trained staff able to respond 24/7 isn’t always feasible.
 Traditionally, this leads organisations to outsource their security requirements to a specialist third party (a Managed Security Service Provider (MSSP)).
 The downside to this?
 It can be expensive, you may still get poor outcomes, MSSPs often struggle to standardise, and the technology they run often isn’t first-class.